 - 5. Click the Next button. - 6.
-The New Web App Integration page displays. - a.
+The New Web App Integration page displays. - 1.
 Enter an App integration name in the field.
-Copy and paste this name in the Identity & Access Management Portal in the Name field. - b.
+Copy and paste this name in the Identity & Access Management Portal in the Name field. - 2.
 For Grant type > Client acting on behalf of a user, verify that Authorization Code is selected.

-- c.
-For Assignments, select Skip group assignment for now. - d.
+- 3. For Assignments, select Skip group assignment for now. - 4.
 Click the Save button.